NCH was super helpful and made sure my business was taken care of that same day.

 -

 Many states don’t have strict regulations on who can become an owner of an LLC.
-Everyone can be
+Everyone, including individuals, corporations, and foreign entities, can be a member.

 LLC is a formal business organization that requires the articles of organization to be filed with the states.
 Many individuals favor it more as it is easier to set up than a corporation and provides more protection for its owners.